supseven-at/inline-page-module/Readme.md

 In this view, all the common editing options, like drag-and-drop sorting or the "new" and "delete" buttons work like in the page module.

+The "Go back..." button is a link to the form of the parent record.

+In this view, the page-module navigation point on the left of the TYPO3 backend is not activated.
+Also, the page on which the parent record is, is (still) the selected.

 ## Legal

 ### License